-There are several important benefits to becoming a certified M/WBE with the City of New York, including listing in the Online Directory of Certified Businesses, a public website which promotes certified businesses.
-The directory contains over 6,000 businesses from diverse industries including engineering, graphic design, catering, IT consulting, childcare, accounting, metal fabrication, plumbing, event planning, and many more.
+There are several important benefits to becoming a certified M/WBE with the City of New York, including listing in the NYC Online Directory of Certified Businesses, a public website which promotes certified businesses.
+The directory contains more than 10,000 businesses from diverse industries including engineering, graphic design, catering, IT consulting, childcare, accounting, metal fabrication, plumbing, event planning, and many more.

 Other benefits of certification include access to networking events, customized courses and targeted consultations.

 A business seeking M/WBE certification must meet the following eligibility requirements:

 1. The business is legally authorized to transact business in New York State.

 2. The business has been in operation (i.e., selling goods and/or services) for at least one year.

 3. At least 51% of the business is owned, operated and controlled by a U.S. Citizen(s) or U.S. permanent resident(s) who are women and/or members of designated minority groups including: